AI Use Cases/Manufacturing

 Frequently Asked Questions

-How does AI optimize churn risk prediction for Manufacturing?
+How does AI churn risk prediction work for Manufacturing?

-AI churn risk prediction for Manufacturing integrates operational data from SAP S/4HANA, Oracle Manufacturing Cloud, and Plex to identify at-risk customers 60-90 days before defection by analyzing order velocity, margin trends, payment behavior, and engineering engagement patterns.
+AI churn risk prediction for Manufacturing integrates operational data from SAP S/4HANA, Oracle Manufacturing Cloud, and Plex, and is built to flag at-risk customers 60-90 days before defection by analyzing order velocity, margin trends, payment behavior, and engineering engagement patterns.
 Unlike generic CRM models, Manufacturing-native AI recognizes that a 30-day order gap during supplier consolidation signals different risk than seasonal production dips, allowing Marketing to prioritize intervention by actual defection probability.
 The system scores accounts weekly and routes high-risk customers to your team with specific risk drivers and recommended action type - pricing review, quality audit, or product alignment - so retention campaigns target root cause rather than applying generic playbooks.

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and implements zero-retention LLM policies - your customer and transactional data never trains public models or leaves your secure environment.
+The system we deploy runs inside your own environment under your existing permissions.
+We hold to a strict no-retention rule for AI processing - your customer and transactional data never trains public models or leaves your secure environment.
 All data flowing from your Manufacturing systems (SAP, Oracle, Epicor, Plex) to our AI platform is encrypted in transit and at rest.
-We comply with Manufacturing-specific regulations including ITAR export controls, EPA reporting requirements, and ISO 9001 audit trails.
+The system is built to operate inside the controls you already run - export-control restrictions, environmental reporting, and quality audit trails - rather than asking you to loosen them.
 Your data governance team retains full audit logs of model access, and we support role-based access controls so only authorized Marketing and Sales users view customer risk scores.

 What is the timeframe to deploy AI churn risk prediction?

-Deployment typically takes 10-14 weeks from contract signature to production go-live.
-Weeks 1-3 focus on system integration: connecting your SAP, Oracle, Epicor, or Plex instance to our platform and validating data quality.
-Weeks 4-8 involve model training on your historical customer data and Manufacturing-specific churn patterns.
-Weeks 9-12 include pilot testing with your Marketing and Sales teams, playbook development, and user training.
-Most Manufacturing clients see measurable churn reduction within 60 days of go-live as the system identifies and routes high-risk accounts to your team for early intervention.
+This runs on the C.O.R.E.
+Method (Capture, Orchestrate, Run, Expand), with a working system targeted inside the first 100 days.
+Weeks 1-3 (Capture) cover the audit: connecting your SAP, Oracle, Epicor, or Plex instance to our platform and validating data quality.
+Weeks 4-10 (Orchestrate, Run) cover the build: model training on your historical customer data and Manufacturing-specific churn patterns, followed by pilot testing with your Marketing and Sales teams.
+Weeks 11-14 (Expand) cover deployment: full rollout, playbook development, and user training.
+A rollout like this is scoped to show measurable churn reduction within 60 days of go-live as the system identifies and routes high-risk accounts to your team for early intervention.

 What are the key benefits of using AI for churn risk prediction in manufacturing?